kchu25/MOTIFs.jl/README.md

 ![image info](./imgs/avsec3.png)

-for which we see consecutive occurrences of [Oct4](https://en.wikipedia.org/wiki/Oct-4) and cooccurrence of [Oct4](https://en.wikipedia.org/wiki/Oct-4) and [Zic3](https://en.wikipedia.org/wiki/ZIC3).
+for which we see consecutive occurrences of [Oct4](https://en.wikipedia.org/wiki/Oct-4) and cooccurrence of [Oct4](https://en.wikipedia.org/wiki/Oct-4) and [Zic3](https://en.wikipedia.org/wiki/ZIC3), in addition to the Oct4-Sox2 motif.
 The presence of gapped motifs and cooperative binding patterns presents challenges for k-mer-based methods, as these methods are primarily designed to detect ungapped motifs.

 # Installation